punsbot/app/README.md

 It differs in the original code in:
  - it's translated to Spanish
  - it doesn't uses submodules to have the default puns

-## Deployment

-The `deploy/` directory there are YAML templates to build and deploy it in OpenShift.

-To deploy PunsBot in OpenShift:
-- create the secret with your Telegram API token.
-- create the resources (buildConfig, deploymentConfig, imageStream, etc).
-- let the image build.

 ## Usage